oobabooga/text-generation-webui/docs/Image Generation Tutorial.md

 ## Generating images over API

-It is possible to generate images usign the project's API.
+It is possible to generate images using the project's API.
 Just make sure to start the server with `--api`, either by

 1. Passing the `--api` flag to your `start` script, like `./start_linux.sh --api`, or
 2. Writing `--api` to your `user_data/CMD_FLAGS.txt` file and relaunching the web UI.